 Programs that do not award BSNs typically require students to complete a bridge year before starting their MSN curriculum.
 During this time, students take courses intended to bridge the educational gap between ADN and MSN instruction.
 Other programs may simply require enrollees to complete several prerequisite courses before entering the RN-to-DNP program.

 Some students may want to pursue a DNP and Ph.D. in nursing together.
 Learners who wish to combine advanced clinical practice skills with the research and development of nursing science can pursue dual doctorate programs.

 Enrollees often complete coursework concurrently, with each student expected to complete a DNP project and a Ph.D. dissertation before graduation.
 Some schools allow these two projects to focus on the same topic, with the DNP project serving as a pilot study for the Ph.D. dissertation.
 Dual doctorate applicants typically must satisfy the admission criteria for both the school’s DNP and Ph.D. programs.

-The DNP project serves as a capstone to demonstrate a student's mastery of the topics and practices covered in the curriculum.
-This project typically spans multiple semesters over several practicum courses, with one course taking place each semester.
+The DNP project serves as a capstone to demonstrate a student’s mastery of the topics and practices covered in the curriculum.
+This project typically spans multiple semesters over several practicum courses, with approximately one course taking place each semester.

 Students use DNP projects to address issues currently affecting nursing practice, healthcare leadership, or a particular patient population.
-Projects can occur at the student's place of employment.
+Projects often occur at the student’s place of employment.
 Upon successful completion of their DNP project, enrollees may submit their project manuscripts to scholarly journals for publication.